February is Black History Month, a time when we celebrate the many contributions of black Americans.

 Black teams were playing baseball from the beginning.
 The first known game between two black teams from different cities was in 1867, when the Brooklyn Uniques played the Philadelphia Excelsiors.
 Don’t you love those team names?

 The National Basketball Association (NBA) began with the 1946-47 season.
 The first black player to appear in an NBA game was Earl Lloyd, who played for the old Washington Capitols in 1950.
-Lloyd, who grew up in Alexandria, went on to play eight more seasons for the Syracuse Nationals and Detroit Pistons.
+Lloyd, who grew up in Alexandria, Virginia, went on to play eight more seasons for the Syracuse Nationals and Detroit Pistons.

 The first black head coach in the NBA was Bill Russell.
 As a player, he had led the Boston Celtics to nine NBA championships in his first 10 seasons.
 Then in 1966, Russell became the team’s player-coach — both coaching the team and playing center!
 He led Boston to two more championships in the next three years.